-At year-end 2017, ELAG's investments exclusively consist of fixed-income assets (incl. cash).
-The income of the investments was CHF 0.4 million while the expenses amounted to CHF 0.6 million.
+At year-end 2018, ELAG's investments consist of fixed-income assets (incl. cash) and a collective investment undertaking.
+The income of the investments was CHF 1.8 million while the expenses amounted to CHF 3.7 million.

 Other material income and expenses